chandanrao88/tensor_bkg_sub/README.md

 ## Implementation

-We implemented our algorithm in Python using NumPy for tensor operations and OpenCV for image processing.
+The algorithm has been implemented in Python using NumPy for tensor operations and OpenCV for image processing.
 The implementation consists of several key functions:

 * `tsvd_comp` and `msvd_comp`: Compute T-product and M-product SVD respectively
 * `tsvd_append` and `msvd_append`: Update SVD components with new data